Bnei-Baruch/archive-backend/README.md

   ```Shell
   sudo bin/elasticsearch-plugin install analysis-icu
   ```
-1. Ukrainial analyzer (fails for standard)
+1. Ukrainial analyzer (fails for standard - Not started)

 ### Build index
 There are two more dependencies required to build index: